-On June 6, 1944, she and her companions of TG 58.3 sortied from Majuro to join the rest of TF 58 in attacking the Marianas Islands.
-Between June 11-14, attacked targets on Saipan, Rota, and Guam between 11 June and 14 June, Enterprise pilots gave direct support to the landings on Saipan on 15 June, and covered the troops ashore for the next two days.
+On June 6, 1944, Enterprise with Task Group 58.3 (TG 58.3) sortied from Majuro to join the rest of TF 58 attacking the Marianas Islands.
+Between June 11-14, attacked targets on Saipan, Rota, and Guam and provided direct support to the landings on Saipan on June 15, and covered the troops ashore for the next two days.
 Aware of a major Japanese attempt to break up the invasion of Saipan, Admiral Spruance, now Commander 5th Fleet, positioned TF 58 to meet the threat.

-The Battle of the Philippine Sea
+Battle of the Philippine Sea

-The Battle of Leyte Gulf
+Battle of Leyte Gulf

 During the Battle of Leyte Gulf spanning October 23–26, 1944, Enterprise planes struck all three groups of enemy forces, battering battleships and destroyers before the action ended.
 The carrier remained on patrol east of Samar and Leyte until the end of October, then retired to Ulithi for supplies.
 During November, her aircraft struck targets in the Manila area, and the island of Yap.
 She returned to Pearl Harbor on 6 December 1944.

 Sailing 24 December for the Philippines, Enterprise carried on board an air group specially trained in night carrier operations.
 She joined TG 38.5 and swept the waters north of Luzon and of the China Sea during January of 1945, striking shore targets and shipping from Formosa to Indo-China.
 After a brief visit to Ulithi, the Enterprise joined TG 58.5 on 10 February 1945, and provided day and night combat air patrol for TF 58 as it struck Tokyo on February 16 and February 17.